MichaelCurrin/github-reporting-py/README.md

 The aim of this project is to fetch stats about Github repos of interest and to generate text or CSV reports, using input parameters.

-The GraphQL API is used to get this data at scale, to make reporting on a large Github organization easy.
+The GraphQL API is used to get this data at scale, whiches reporting on a large Github organization easy.

 Many of the reports in this project can do a single request to get data that otherwise take 100 or more requests to the REST API.
-On top of that, some of the reports do pagination to get additional data past the first page of results.
+Additionally, some of the report script in this project have pagination built into get data beyond the first page.

 #### Commit reports